for orders above $20

 Common Uses: Suitable for furniture, cabinetry work, high-quality decorative veneer, panelling, boat decking, flooring, and light construction.

-Our recommendation: Commonly used as shelving, DIY work of items like tissue boxes, cutting boards, dining tables, and benches.
+Commonly used as shelving, DIY work of items like tissue boxes, cutting boards, dining tables, and benches.
 It has a distinct bright orange/red colour when treated with colourless oil-based varnish.
 Colour can vary from light orange to dark brown depending on the age and sub-species of the mahogany.